• USD

 A world of water, wildlife, and islands awaits those who travel to the most revered safari destination in Botswana.

-Makgadikgai is not a destination for everyone, but this bizarre landscape offers unique safaris that appeal to die-hard safari enthusiasts.
+Makgadikgadi isn’t for everyone, but its surreal landscape offers safaris that thrill die-hard enthusiasts.

-Those who travel to Botswana will be captivated by its wilderness's beauty and its people's hospitality.
+Those who travel to Botswana will be captivated by the beauty of its wilderness and the hospitality of its people.

-Botswana has more than 17% of the land dedicated to protected wildlife areas, including national parks and game reserves.
-The most notable conservation areas are Chobe National Park, the Okavango Delta, the Makgadikgadi Pan, Savute Marsh, Kgalagadi, and the Central Kalahari – the second-largest game reserve in the world.
-It is nothing short of a paradise for nature lovers.
+Botswana has more than 17% of its land dedicated to protected wildlife areas, including national parks and game reserves.
+Notable conservation areas include Chobe National Park, the Okavango Delta, the Makgadikgadi Pans, Savute Marsh, the Kgalagadi, and the Central Kalahari—one of the largest game reserves in the world.
+It is a paradise for nature lovers.

 Capital City